2018-02-10 - By Robert Elder

 Here is a simple summary of differences between overlap add and overlap save that might influence which one you use:

 - Overlap add will involve adding a number of values in the output to recover the final signal, whereas overlap save does not require any addition in this step.
+This might be important to you if you want to consider the numerical precision of your output, or if you want to reduce the number of addition operations.

 - The Overlap add method can be computed using linear convolution since the zero padding makes the circular convolution equal to linear convolution in these cases.